rule

 Text 49

-Clean in front of it seated controlling the breath and so on [see ashthânga-yoga] should he, purifying the body with the in renunciation invoked protection, worship the Lord [assigning the different parts of his body to Him by marking them with mantras, see also B.G.
+Clean in front of it seated controlling the breath and so on [see ashthānga-yoga] should he, purifying the body invoking the protection in renunciation, worship the Lord [assigning parts of his body to Him by marking with mantras, see also B.G.
 5: 27-28 and 6.8: 4-6].
+(Vedabase)

 Text 50-51

-With preparing oneself in one's mind and heart with all available ingredients, with the deity and everything belonging to it, the items to be offered, and with sprinkling the floor and the place to sit, should one, preparing the water for the sacrifice, with a concentrated mind put the deity in its proper place having drawn sacred marks on its heart and other parts and next be of worship with the appropriate mantra [4*].
+With whatever ingredients available preparing oneself in the mind and heart, the deity and all thereto, the items to be offered, the ground and sprinkling the place to sit, should one, getting ready the water for the sacrifice, with concentration put the deity in its proper place having drawn sacred marks on its heart and other parts and with the appropriate mantra be of worship [4*].
+(Vedabase)

 Text 52-53

-With the mantras belonging to Him should one be of worship for each particular deity and its limbs, His special features [like His cakra] and His associates [like the pañca-tattva, see the S'is'umâra-mantra or the Ambaris'a prayers for the cakra mentioned in 5.23: 8 and 9.5].
-With all respect complementing the worship as enjoined with water for its feet, scented water to welcome, fine clothing, ornaments, fragrances, necklaces, unbroken barleycorns [meant for applying tilaka] and with garlands, incense, lamps and such offerings, should one with reverence and prayer bow down to the Lord.
+With the mantras belonging to Him he should be of worship for each particular deity and its limbs, His special features [like His cakra] and His associates [like the pańca-tattva, see the S'is'umāra-mantra or the Ambaris'a prayers for the cakra mentioned in 5.23: 8 and 9.5].
+The worship in every respect as enjoined presenting with water for His feet, scented water to welcome, water for the mouth and for bathing and such, with clothing, ornaments, fragrances, necklaces, unbroken barleycorns [meant for applying tilaka], and with garlands, incense, lamps and such offerings, he should bow down to the Lord with reverence and prayer.

 Text 54

-Absorbing oneself in that [as a servant and not falsely identifying oneself] should one thus meditating fully be of worship for the mûrti of the Lord and, taking the remnants on one's head, put Him respectfully back where He belongs.
+Absorbing oneself in that [as a servant and not falsely identifying himself] should one thus meditating fully be of worship for the mūrti of the Lord and, taking the remnants on one's head, put Him respectfully in His proper place.
+(Vedabase)

 Text 55

-*: When a quality is removed, becomes an element nondifferent from the element that evolved earlier in the evolution of the universe, it then merges, changes, or dissolves into it.
+*: When a quality is removed, an element becomes non-different from the element that evolved earlier in the evolution of the universe, it then merges, changes, or dissolves into it.
 That is how the annihilation of the universe takes place.

-** S'rîla Rûpa Gosvâmî formulated four preliminary requisites for advancement in this: '[1] Accepting the shelter of the lotus feet of a bona fide spiritual master, [2] becoming initiated by the spiritual master and learning from him how to discharge the duties of devotional service, [3] obeying the orders of the spiritual master with faith and devotion, and [4] following in the footsteps of the great âcâryas [teachers] under the direction of the spiritual master.'
-(Bhakti-rasâmrita-sindhu 1.2.74)
+**: S'rīla Rūpa Gosvāmī formulated four preliminary requisites for advancement in this: '[1] Accepting the shelter of the lotus feet of a bona fide spiritual master, [2] becoming initiated by the spiritual master and learning from him how to discharge the duties of devotional service, [3] obeying the orders of the spiritual master with faith and devotion, and [4] following in the footsteps of the great ācāryas [teachers] under the direction of the spiritual master' (Bhakti-rasāmrita-sindhu 1.2.74).

-*** S'rîla Madhvâcârya here quotes, from the Moksha-dharma section of Vyâsadeva's Mahâbhârata, the Lord saying:
+***: S'rīla Madhvācārya here quotes, from the Moksha-dharma section of Vyāsadeva's Mahābhārata, the Lord saying:

-aham hi jîva-samjño vai
+aham hi jīva-samjńo vai

-maivam tvayânumantavyam
+maivam tvayānumantavyam

-dristho jîvo mayeti ha
+dristho jīvo mayeti ha

-aham s'reyo vidhâsyâmi
+aham s'reyo vidhāsyāmi

-'The living entity, known as jîva, is not different from Me, for he is My expansion.
+'The living entity, known as jīva, is not different from Me, for he is My expansion.
 Thus the living entity is eternal, as I am, and always exists within Me.
-But you should not artificially think, 'Now I have seen the soul.'
+But you should not artificially think, 'now I have seen the soul.'
 Rather, I, as the Supreme Personality of Godhead, will bestow this benediction upon you when you are actually qualified.'

-*4 Just as each prâkrita, impersonalist, materialistic devotee is worshiping the Lord in His form of Time with pragmatically perverted or unleaped clocks and weekdivisions [see the Order of Time and kâla for correcting on this] as the deity of preference with mantras like 'be on time' and 'time is money', so does classical bhakti with the kanishthha or beginning personalist devotee more truthfully to the vedic authority arrange for also the personal form of the Lord in the form of a deity worshiping with 'om namo bhagavate vâsudevâya' [4.8: 54], the Gâyatrî, the Mahâmantra and other mantras.
-In all these cases should be remembered what Vyâsa in 11.2: 47 says on mûrti-worship in general.
+*4: Just as each prākrita, impersonalist, materialistic devotee, is worshiping the Lord as the deity of his preference in His form of Time, with pragmatically perverted, unleaped clocks and week divisions [see the Order of Time and kāla for correcting on this], and with mantras like 'be on time' and 'time is money', so too does classical bhakti, with the kanishthha or beginning personalist devotee, more faithful to the Vedic authority, worship the personal form of the Lord in the form of a [Krishna] deity while saying 'om namo bhagavate vāsudevāya' [4.8: 54], the Gāyatrī, the Mahāmantra and other mantras.
+In all these cases should be remembered what Vyāsa in 11.2: 47 says about mūrti worship in general.

 Production: